Healthy Homes Assessment Brooklyn

 Draught Stopping Brooklyn

-If you can feel external air getting in, or see the air is clear from a gap or hole or crack, then it is likely to be a gap or hole that needs sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-The gaps that exceed 3mm that allow air to enter or exit from the home need sealing.
-In the case of an open fireplace isn’t in use it can cause draughts and must be sealed off.
-Landlords and property managers are responsible for making sure that draughts from the fireplace are removed as much as possible.
+If you can feel external air coming in or a clear draught out of a hole or gap or crack, then it is probably a gap or crack that needs sealing in some way.
+Cracks and gaps that are large should be stopped permanently.
+Any gaps greater than 3mm that let air in or out within your house require sealing.
+For instance, if an open fireplace is not in use, it could cause draughts, and must be sealed off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as possible.

-You don’t need to block off holes or gaps that are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for the movement of the structure as the house is heated and cools so that they can still be closed and opened rather than securing.
-We will examine every window and door during the Healthy Homes assessment of your rental property.
+You don’t need to block off gaps or holes which are part of the building.
+For instance, small gaps around doors and windows could be required to allow movement of the structure when the house warms and cools to allow them to be closed and opened rather than securing.
+We will test every window and door during an Healthy Homes assessment of your rental property.

 draught stopping building inspections